 - Uncover the subconscious, real drivers of consumer behaviour

 - Understand consumers’ real path to purchase

-- Understand how to address these identified target segments more effectively, including wording, values, colour schemes for promotions etc. that appeal to them, the right media and retail channels to address them, specific expectations.
+- Understand how to attract these identified target segments more effectively, using wording, values, colour schemes for promotions etc. that appeal to them, the right media and retail channels to address their specific expectations.

-This is a little radical for some who prefer the tried and tested manner of understanding the historical transactional spend of patronage and defining this history as “evidence” of the orderly and rational behavior of their target consumer.
+This is a little radical for someone who prefers the tried and tested manner of understanding the historical transactional spending of patronage and defining this history as “evidence” of the orderly and rational behavior of their target consumers.

 After all it’s only a 50 /50 bet they are right.

 If you are keen to apply personality profiling to understand your target consumers, read more on how our Insights team can assist you on your journey here or contact Anastasia for any enquiries on retail insights.